4awpawz/buster/README.md

 ## Buster Primer

-### Project Relative File Paths And Site Relative URLs
+### Site Relative File Paths And Site Relative URLs

-In the documentation that follows, references are made to __project relative file paths__ and to __site relative URLs__.
+In the documentation that follows, references are made to __site relative file paths__ and to __site relative URLs__.

-1. "Project relative file paths" pertain strictly to your project's file structure.
+1. "site relative file paths" pertain strictly to your project's file structure.
 They are used to declare the __input__ in [operational directives](#operational-directives) when declaring the file paths to assets in your project that you want targeted by Buster for cache busting.

 1. "Site relative URLs" pertain strictly to your website's runtime environment and are used to reference assets throughout your site (e.g. the _src attribute_ of an img tag, the _href_ attribute of a link tag, the _URL() CSS function_  declared inside of a CSS stylesheet).

 The important thing here is to understand that in order for Buster to perform its cache busting you, the developer, must insure that your site employs site relative URLs when referencing its assets.
-This is because Buster converts your project relative file paths to site relative URLs which it then uses to search the content of your site's files for site relative URLs that need to be updated to point to the assets it has fingerprinted with unique hashes.
+This is because Buster converts your site relative file paths to site relative URLs which it then uses to search the content of your site's files for site relative URLs that need to be updated to point to the assets it has fingerprinted with unique hashes.

 #### A Typical Buster Work Flow

 Your development build tool generates your __production ready site__ (as opposed to development) into your project's __release folder__.
-When configuring Buster to cache bust your site, you would target your project files in the __release folder__ by using __project relative file paths__ in your Buster configuration's [operational directives](#operational-directives).
+When configuring Buster to cache bust your site, you would target your project files in the __release folder__ by using __site relative file paths__ in your Buster configuration's [operational directives](#operational-directives).
 Then from the root of your project you can use the command line to run Buster to cache bust your site in the release folder.
 You can then run your site from the release folder to insure that it is functioning as expected and once it is determined that it is functioning as expected you can then deploy your site directly from the release folder to its server using a command line utility such as rsync.

 In a typical website project with the following or similar project structure